PranavReddyy/test/README.md

 ### 1.2 Install an Open-Source Model

-We use llama3.2 as our LLM model, initiated the download with :
+We use llama3.2 as our LLM model, initiated the download in the terminal with :

 ```
 ollama run llama3.2